liferay/liferay-screens/ios/Documentation/ForgotPasswordWidget.md

 ## Delegate

-ForgotPasswordWidget delegates some event in an object that conforms `ForgotPasswordWidgetDelegate` protocol.
+This widget delegates some events in an object that conforms `ForgotPasswordWidgetDelegate` protocol.
 This protocol allows to implement the following methods:

 - `onForgotPasswordResponse(boolean)`: called when email was successfully sent.
 The boolean parameter indicates whether a new password was generated or a reset link was sent.